sparkflows/sparkflows-docs/docs/user-guide/connectors/write-elasticsearch.rst

 ------------------

-When the example workflow above is executed, it reads in the dataset from HDFS and saves it into Elastic Search.
+When the workflow above is executed, it reads in the dataset and saves it into Elasticsearch.

 .. figure:: ../../_assets/tutorials/dataset/20.PNG